Mark Canha Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks eighth across all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all league pitching staffs (4.01).

 © 2023 Data Skrive.
 All rights reserved.